 Young people sometimes focus more on short-term financial goals because long-term retirement planning seems too distant to worry about.
 Start your retirement savings and investments early to give yourself a much better quality of life when you get older.
-You may have a 401k or other retirement account through work.
+You may have a 401(k) or other retirement accounts through work.
 You can often set up additional tax-free retirement accounts through a bank or financial services company.
 Investing directly in stocks and other long-term investments is another option.

 - Jupiterimages/Comstock/Getty Images

 - Positives & Negatives of Money Market Accounts

 - How Much Should People Save From Each of Their Paychecks?